-We have seen that $\pAb$ is finitely strongly complete w.r.t.\ the set of matrices $\{\R_{-1}, \R_0, \R_1\}$ and by presenting a rule enforcing that $\fa$ has to interpreted as a negative element of any given chain we have axiomatized \L ukasiewicz unbound finitely strongly complete w.r.t.\ $\R_{-1}$.
+The translation provides some information regarding computational complexity.
+In \L ukasiewicz logic, the problem of deciding the validity of finitary consecutions is known to be coNP-complete \cite{Hanikova:Handbook}.
+As Theorem~\ref{t:LukLUtranslation} provides a polynomial-time reduction of finitary consecutions from $\mathrmL$ to $\Lu$, it immediately follows that the corresponding problem for $\Lu$ is coNP-hard.
+The more involved question of whether the set of valid finitary consecutions of $\Lu$ is also in coNP, and thus coNP-complete, has been answered affirmatively in the paper \cite{Hanikova-Jankovec:ComplexityUnboundedRelative}.

-A natural question is whether we can axiomatize the logics of the other two prominent $\lang{L_\pAb}$-algebras or even any pair of them.
-The question is surprisingly simple.
-Let us define a new connective $- \f$ as $\f \imp \tr$.
+Having established the axiomatization for the logic of $\R_{-1}$, we now turn to the complementary task of characterizing the logics of the other prominent pointed algebras, $\R_0$ and $\R_1$.
+As we will show, a similar approach allows us to axiomatize these systems in a straightforward manner.
+Let us define a new connective $-\f$ as $\f \imp \tr$.
 By simple checking we prove the following lemma (note that we could prove a more complex variant akin to Lemma~\ref{l:similar extensions} to demonstrate that seemingly simpler rules would not do).

 \begin{lemma} Let $\A \in \lalg{\pAb}$ and $\A \neq \oa$.
 Then: \begin{itemize} \item $\fa^\A < 0$ iff the rule $\fa \lor \f \wdash \f$ is valid in $\A$. \item $\fa^\A \leq 0$ iff the axiom $\wdash -\fa$ is valid in $\A$. \item $\fa^\A = 0$ iff the axiom $\wdash \fa\wedge -\fa$ is valid in $\A$. \item $\fa^\A \neq 0$ iff the rule $(\fa\wedge -\fa) \lor \f \wdash \f$ is valid in $\A$. \item $\fa^\A \geq 0$ iff the axiom $\wdash \fa$ is valid in $\A$. \item $\fa^\A > 0$ iff the rule $-\fa \lor \f \wdash \f$ is valid in $\A$. \end{itemize} \end{lemma}